-But your online job board or career center provides more than just great member value (as if that weren’t enough!).
+Did you know that your association can use digital and traditional channels that leverage your online career center to improve membership marketing, boost member engagement, and increase non-dues revenue?
+Your career center holds great potential for membership marketing.
+In fact, association research shows that members continually rate job opportunities and career development as top benefits.
+Your online job board or career center provide more than just great member value (as if that weren’t enough!).
 It’s also a powerful tool for generating non-dues revenue for your organization.

 Your members look to your organization for learning and networking opportunities.
-So you likely already spend significant time creating events and meetings with informative content, quality speakers, and valuable networking opportunities to meet those needs.
-Why not leverage those events and meetings to grow your career center?
+So, you likely already spend significant time creating events and meetings with informative content, quality speakers, and valuable networking opportunities to meet those needs.
+Why not use those events and meetings as an opportunity to showcase and grow your career center?
 Try these approaches:

 Email is a powerful way to get more people more involved with your career center.
 Be sure to reach out to both job seekers and employers.
-Here are a few ideas:
+Here are some ideas:

 - Distribute a monthly marketing email.
 Email your registered employers and job seekers each month with tips and best practices.